General outlier detection for univariate datasets

 xlab = "Outlier labels")

-For multiple species
+For multiple species but using only variable of interest

 NOTE